gildas-lormeau/zip.js/README.md

 // Creates a TransformStream object where the entry content will be written const dataStream = new TransformStream();
-// Creates a Promise object resolved to the entry content as text const promiseTextData = new Response(dataStream.readable).text();
+// Creates a Promise object resolved to the entry content returned as text const promiseTextData = new Response(dataStream.readable).text();

 // Retrieves the entry content and closes the reader